coder2800/GraphQLServer/Readme.md

-# This a basic server using node.js and graphQL.
+## Basic server using node.js and graphQL.